usaid-cs/yesterday-i-learned/random.md

 - Location, location, location.
 Restaurants that open at the same location where a restaurant once closed will probably (90%) also close within a year.
 - When you leave a stealthy machine in a building to connect to the corporate network for later use, the machine is called a [drop box](https://theantisocialengineer.com/the-making-of-a-drop-box/).
 - The "gray" in ["kiss from a rose on the gray"](https://www.lyricinterpretations.com/seal/kiss-from-a-rose) is the brain (grey matter).
-- The single-bone part of the chicken wing is called the [drumette](http://www.thekitchn.com/the-small-but-mighty-chicken-wing-223119) (i.e. mini drumsticks).
 - If you want to buy a house and want to check for water leaks, check in the closet.
 No one paints the closet [before a sale].
 Check the circuit breaker to make sure there are free slots (so you can add more appliances without major work).
 - Feridun Hamdullahpur has [that same face](https://i.imgur.com/INk6lmq.jpg) regardless of what he does, even when loading laundry detergent into his trunk.
 - Motion disrupts sleep.
 Sleeping with the dog or wife in the same room will not lower sleep quality; [sleeping with them in the same bed will.](https://www.cnet.com/au/news/mayo-clinic-dog-study-sleep-bedroom-bed/)